 The Cloverly portal ensures that all projects are measurable and traceable and meet globally recognized offset standards.

-For companies engaged in our program for over three months, we offer company spotlights over our social media pages, highlighting the sustainability efforts and mission of the company.
+For companies engaged in our program for more than three months, we offer company spotlights on our social media pages, highlighting the sustainability efforts and mission of the company.

 FREQUENTLY ASKED QUESTIONS

 Does it cost extra to offset our shipping activities?